 It has all the modern amenities you could want in a 5-star hotel: an outdoor swimming pool overlooking the Quay, spa, fitness center, and Michelin-starred restaurant.

 The rooms are classy.
 The cheaper rooms face the inner courtyard so you don’t get much light.
-Other rooms give you stunning views of the Marina Bay Sands Hotel and the ferris wheel or Clarke Quay.
+Other rooms give you stunning views of the Marina Bay Sands or Clarke Quay.
 You can watch the nightly light show from your room.

 I’d only stay here if I could get a room with a good view.